zinduaschool/data-science-public/06-big-data-engineering/README.md

 # Data Engineering Curriculum

-This course, focusses on Big Data Engineering concepts with an anchoring on Apache Spark.
+This course, focusses on Big Data Engineering concepts with an anchoring on Apache Spark and Cloud.
 Below is a breakdown of the course:
 ## Week 1: Introduction to Data Engineering and Data Processing
 | Index | Lesson | Content Breakdown | Project/Quiz |
 |---|---|---|---|